wurdit/ffmpeg/README.md

 `ffmpeg -i video.mp4 -vf select=not(mod(n\,5)) video.gif`

-That does the exact same thing as above. `mod` yields the remainder of dividing the frame number, `n`, by 5.
-If the frame number is a multiple of 5, then the remainder is 0, and `not` turns that into 1 and `select` will take that frame, otherwise it drops it since `not` turns all other numbers into 0 making `select` ignore them.
-(Notice the escaped comma since commas are used to separate different filters.
+That does the exact same thing as above. `mod` yields the remainder of dividing the frame number (`n`) by 5.
+If the frame number is a multiple of 5, then the remainder is 0, and `not` turns that into 1 so `select` will take that frame.
+Otherwise it drops it since `not` turns all other numbers into 0 making `select` ignore them.
+(Notice the escaped comma since commas are used to separate multiple filters.
 See `-vf` above under "Some handy ffmpeg arguments".)

 You can do other math in `select` to achieve different selections of frames.

+## Unoptimized GIF of a portion of a video

+If you don't want the whole video, you can use seek (`-ss`) and to (`-to`) to select a range of the video.
+The position of -ss relative to the input is important.
+Read more about it in "Some handy ffmpeg arguments".
+In short, always put it **before** the input.

+`ffmpeg -ss 00:10 -to 00:15 -i video.mp4 five-seconds.gif`

+This makes a 5 second GIF starting at 10 seconds into the video.
+You can combine this with video filters like the `framestep` above.

+`ffmpeg -ss 00:10 -to 00:15 -i video.mp4 -vf framestep=5 five-seconds-choppy.gif`

+## Making an optimized palette GIF

+`palettegen` has options that can improve the colors, but it's mostly not needed.
+For example, you can have a different palette *per frame*.
+You can read about these things elsewhere.

+### Step 1: make the palette

+You use the `palettegen` filter and specify a PNG output.

+`ffmpeg -i video.mp4 -vf palettegen video-palette.png`

+You should use the same "seek" and "to" as your final GIF in order to only look at the colors in that portion of the video.

+`ffmpeg -ss 00:10 -to 00:15 -i video.mp4 -vf palettegen video-palette.png`

+### Step 2: use the palette and the input video to make a GIF

+You use two inputs and now we have to use a complex filter since `paletteuse` requires two inputs.
+You specify the inputs first, then the filter name. `[0:v]` means "the video portion of input 0" (the first input). `[1:v]` means the same for the second input, even though it's not a video.
+Images are considered video in this context.
+(They certainly aren't audio.)
+With `-filter_complex`, you use a semicolon, `;` to separate filters, not a comma.

+`ffmpeg -i video.mp4 -i video-palette.png -filter_complex [0:v][1:v]paletteuse video.gif`

+It's a lot slower than not using a palette, but the results don't look like a GIF from the 90's.